Josephine de la Vina

 Also, she returned, knowing she must do better at the next Asian Games in 1966 and was the country’s flag bearer.
 (Asian Games are held every four years).
 While Josephine De la Vina set a new Games record in the qualifying round of 47.40.
 She further improved the record in the final.

 Josephine De la Vina throw of “156’1 1/2 inches” or 47.58m secured her the gold medal in the final.
 This was a new Asian Games record despite not being her best throw.

 She also threw ’41’4 1/2′ or 12.61m to place fourth in the Women’s Shot-put.

-In fact, a meeting of Asian Track and Field statisticians named her the ‘most confident athlete of the Asian Games’ (Strait Times).
+A meeting of Asian Track and Field statisticians named her the ‘most confident athlete of the Asian Games (Strait Times).

 She also set an untouched record in the Discus at 54.71m at Bakersfield, the USA, on 10/7/1971.

 Remarkably De la Vina shares the unique feat of being Asian Games champion 1966 (47.58m), and Asian Track and Field Champion 1973 (50.74m) shared only with Lydia De Vega-Mercado.

 De la Vina mark of 1973 ‘166’5 3/4′ (50.74m) in Manila was a new Asian Record-breaking 1970 Record established at the Asian Games by Taruko Yagashita.

 De La Vina even carried on in the 1970 and 1974 Asian Games but was never able to medal again after her title in 1966.